gabrielstramontin/mslearn-AzureManagementTasks/Instructions/Labs/01-prepare.md

 ---
 > **Note:** This guided project requires an active Azure subscription.
 Where possible, follow recommended naming conventions to make it easier to clean up the resource for this project at the end.
 Creating and using Azure resources for this project may increase your Azure costs.

-In the prepare exercise, you set up the environment to complete ethe rest of the steps.
+In the prepare exercise, you set up the environment to complete the rest of the steps.

 ## Need an Azure account?
 If you already have a Microsoft Azure account to use for this lab, skip to **Login to Microsoft Azure**.
 If you need to create an Azure account, complete the following steps.